 It Sparked Flames of Independence.
 History is filled with uprisings where one group sought to overthrow another and rule in his place.
 But Americans wanted to create a wholly new country where citizens ruled themselves through elected representatives.
 This novel experiment piqued the interest of kings and commoners alike.

-Her subjects in what is now Belgium followed the news of victories in America and reflected on their own lack of political rights.
+Her subjects in what is now Belgium followed the news from America and reflected on their own lack of political rights.
 In 1789 they revolted and proclaimed their own independence.
 Their Manifeste de la province de Flandre closely tracks a French translation of our own Declaration.

 Belgium’s independence was short-lived, but the embers of liberty lit in Philadelphia and fanned by the revolutionary fervor sweeping France couldn’t be extinguished.
 In 1804 Haiti declared independence, followed over the next two decades by other Latin American countries.
 Today more than half of the members of the United Nations have a founding document similar to our Declaration.

-It is this language that places our own Declaration alongside Magna Carta in the Pantheon of Charters of Liberty.
-After the Revolution, Lafayette hung a frame in his Paris library with a copy of the Declaration displayed on one side.
+It is this language that places our own Declaration in the Pantheon of Charters of Liberty alongside Magna Carta.
+After the Revolution, Lafayette hung a frame in his Paris library with a copy of the Declaration on one side and the other side empty.
 The empty half, he told visitors, was for France’s own declaration of rights.
-Later Lafayette and other members of the French National Assembly consulted with Thomas Jefferson while drafting the French Declaration of the Rights of Man and Citizen.
+Later Lafayette and other members of the French National Assembly consulted with Thomas Jefferson while writing the French Declaration of the Rights of Man and Citizen.